sunyi000/wound-healing-htm-screen/analysis_workflow.md

-## Wound healding analysis workflow
+## Wound healing analysis workflow

 The analysis workflow automatically quantifies the closing of a scratch area (the wound) over time in brightfield microscopy images of a cell monolayer.
 To this end the regions of the image containing cells are segmented in all time points, using the fact that the local variance in the gray values of the image is higher in regions with cells.
 The central cell free are of the first timepoint will be taken as a reference ("the lesion").
 The script measures the fraction of the lesion that is free of cells for each timepoint.
 This percentage will decrease over time.
 The resulting data, i.e., cell free percentage as a function of time, is output as a CSV table, which is then further analysed...